taylandogan/notter/README.md

 $ notter --init [USERNAME] [EMAIL]
 ```

-One of the core ideas of Notter is to separate metadata from the actual content.
-Thus, Notter keeps metadata in an inverted index structure, which is implemented as a nested Python dict where the keys are partial filepaths and line numbers.

 ### Discover

 Once you initialized your Notter instance for the codebase, you can run the discover command to explore the codebase and extract all the comments/todos.
-This command populates the aforementioned index structure, creates the content files and prints the found comments/todos in JSON format.
+This command populates the notes database (notes.db in the folder structure above), creates the content files and prints the found comments/todos in JSON format.
 Thus, it can create a big diff.

 ```sh
 $ notter discover